ymcmrs/PyINT/README.md

   ### You also can process step by step:

-    step1: Check DEM, if no DEM is available, using Makedem_PyInt.py
+    step1: Check DEM, if no DEM is available, using Makedem_PyInt.py (download DEM and generate GAMMA/ROI_PAC DEM file automatically)
     step2: Coregistration.
 Using coreg_all.py
     step3: Selecting interferometry pairs.
 Using SelectPairs.py    (Generate_IfgDir.py for available ifg_list file)
     Step4: Generating interferograms.
 Using SLC2Ifg.py